-If an Employee was eligible for benefits as of the date of entry into service in the uniformed services of the United States, and upon completion of the period of service he notifies his employer of his intent to return to employment as specified in the Uniformed Services Employment and Reemployment Rights Act of 1994, eligibility shall be reinstated.
-An Employee who is re-employed with a contributing employer in accord with the provisions of the Act shall be entitled to coverage under the Plan and all rights and benefits under the Plan that the Employee would have attained if the Employee had remained continuously employed with a contributing employer.
+If an Employee was eligible for benefits as of the date of entry into service in the uniformed services of the United States, and upon completion of the period of service he notifies his employer of his intent to return to employment as specified in the Uniformed Services Employment and Reemployment Rights Act of 1994, eligibility shall be reinstated on the day the Employee begins active employment with a Contributing Employer.
+An Employee who is re-employed with a Contributing Employer in accord with the provisions of the Act shall be entitled to coverage under the Plan and all rights and benefits under the Plan that the Employee would have attained if the Employee had remained continuously employed with a Contributing Employer.
 In no event shall benefits be provided for illnesses or injuries determined by the Department of Veterans Affairs to have been incurred in or aggravated during performances of services in the Uniformed Services.

-Direct Pay Medical Plan C
+Direct Pay Medical Plan A